Quicx

 Binds the port declared in [server], maps the PMAD pool, and begins accepting connections.
 Runs in the foreground — the calling shell owns the process.
 Pair with systemd, tmux, launchd or your container supervisor for lifecycle management.

 --config is optional.
-When omitted, the daemon starts with the built-in default configuration (port 16381, 1 MiB pool, six size classes).
+When omitted, the daemon starts with the built-in default configuration (port 16381, 8 MiB pool, 64 exact-fit size classes from 16 to 1024 bytes).
 Pass a path to override any or all values.

 quicx stop